UJEB | United Jewish Education Board

 Allotment: Sessional

 Madrichim at UJEB are responsible for running J-Lunch Sessions, Camps and Events.
-Reporting to the Teen Engagement Manager, UJEB High Madrich/a is responsible for Jewish cultural learning and engagement with Jewish and non-Jewish students within and outside the school environment.
+Reporting to the Teen Engagement Manager, UJEB J-Lunch Madrich/a is responsible for Jewish cultural learning and engagement with Jewish and non-Jewish students within and outside the school environment.

 J-Lunch is UJEB High’s in-school Jewish cultural lunchtime program.
 It offers a weekly Jewish cultural program and space, in secondary schools during lunchtime, aimed at providing an environment for Jewish students to connect and learn, in addition to providing positive cultural exposure for non-Jewish students.
 Any secondary student from any year level is welcome to J-Lunch.